Omsutar03/dirExp/README.md

 A terminal-based file explorer written in C++ using PDCurses (Windows) or ncurses (Linux).

-# Still in Testing Phase
+# Build process across Ubuntu and Arch Linux is in testing phase